thomas-crane/nrelay/readme.md

     "buildVersion": "X20.1.0",              // The current RotMG build version "accounts": [
         {
+            "alias": "Main Client",         // The name which appears in logs.
+This is optional.
             "guid": "john@email.com",       // Your RotMG account email.
             "password": "SecretPassWord11", // Your RotMG account password.
             "serverPref": "AsiaSouthEast"   // The preferred server to connect to.